 The need for spiritual connection, prayer, connection with the inner self, appears vastly underrated in our culture.
 We tend to dismiss the importance of spiritual meditation and nature experience.

 Prayer, meditation, positive visualization boost serotonin levels and your feelings of well being, relaxed concentration and peace.Mary Ann Copson

 Be Your True Self — Realization

-One of my favorite self-realization books is by Shakti Gawain: Creative Visualization: Use the Power of Your Imagination to Create What You Want in Your Life, which has sold more than six million copies worldwide (available at Amazon — See details).
+One of my favourite self-realization books is by Shakti Gawain: Creative Visualization: Use the Power of Your Imagination to Create What You Want in Your Life, which has sold more than six million copies worldwide, available at Amazon — See details (affiliate link).

 The affirmations in her four books, The Power of the Spoken Word, Your Word is Your Wand (my original copy is in tatters), The Secret Door to Success and The Game of Life and How to Play It, have given me strength and supported me through life’s difficulties.

-You can get these four books at Amazon, they are available together in The Complete Works of Florence Scovel Shinn — See details.
+You can get these four books at Amazon, they are available together in The Complete Works of Florence Scovel Shinn — See details (affiliate link).

-Everywhere in nature is balance!
+Everywhere in nature exists balance!
 Imbalance quickly leads to poor health and disarray in any system.

 For instance, in today’s society, we have an imbalance with a disproportionate amount of value given to consumerism.
 Unwittingly, when indoctrinated this way, our egos point us further in this direction.

-For the survival of us and our living quarters (Planet Earth), we would edit this.
-We don’t need to compete with the Joneses or spend our entire life endlessly pursuing the hedonism of a materialistic world.
+For the survival of us and our living quarters (Planet Earth), we would make allowances.
+We don’t need to compete with the Joneses or spend our entire lives endlessly pursuing the hedonism of a materialistic world.
 The more we own, the more that owns us.

 What this means is that ‘things’ we accumulate to feed our ego, eventually drain our energy and cause us anguish.
 It’s time for a check-up.